Hydrogen sulfide: Incidents

 In October 2019, an Odessa, Texas employee of Aghorn Operating Inc. and his wife were killed due to a water pump failure.
 Produced water with a high concentration of hydrogen sulfide was released by the pump.
 The worker died while responding to an automated phone call he had received alerting him to a mechanical failure in the pump, while his wife died after driving to the facility to check on him.
 A CSB investigation cited lax safety practices at the facility, such as an informal lockout-tagout procedure and a nonfunctioning hydrogen sulfide alert system.

 Suicides

 The gas, produced by mixing certain household ingredients, was used in a suicide wave in 2008 in Japan.
 The wave prompted staff at Tokyo's suicide prevention center to set up a special hotline during "Golden Week", as they received an increase in calls from people wanting to kill themselves during the annual May holiday.

 As of 2010, this phenomenon has occurred in a number of US cities, prompting warnings to those arriving at the site of the suicide.
-These first responders, such as emergency services workers or family members are at risk of death or injury from inhaling the gas, or by fire.
-Local governments have also initiated campaigns to prevent such suicides.